-The Special Projects Department, GCC and Chennai Smart City Limited has established a Pedestrian Plaza at Theyagaraya Nagar (T Nagar) with the aim of utilizing additional road space to incorporate all essential pedestrian amenities and to create a traffic-free social space for the citizens of Chennai.
+The Special Projects Department, GCC and Chennai Smart City Limited has established a Pedestrian Plaza at Theyagaraya Nagar (T Nagar) with the aim of utilising additional road space to incorporate all essential pedestrian amenities and to create a traffic-free social space for the citizens of Chennai.
 People, particularly senior citizens, persons with disabilities, children and women, finally have a place to walk, shop, eat and lounge freely.
-The pedestrianization of roads has acted as a catalyst for economic growth, attracting many tourists and locals alike.
+The pedestrianisation of roads has acted as a catalyst for economic growth, attracting many tourists and locals alike.

 The Pedestrian Plaza was envisioned to transform 1.4 km of prime commercial space in the heart of the Area-Based Development (ABD) region of T Nagar.
 The road selected was Sir Theyagaraya Road, stretching from Panagal Park to Mount Road, covering several retail outlets, malls and office buildings.
 The first 800 m of the road, popularly known as Pondy Bazaar, is always seen bustling with shoppers and tourists.

 The objective of the project was to provide all necessary amenities for pedestrians, including seating clusters, sheltered bus-stops, motor-free walkways, toilets, covered dustbins, inclusive play space and so on by converting additional road space into broadened walkways.